How to know your Dosha in Ayurveda- Dr. Mini Nair

 1. Basti

-It requires enema of the medicated oil which is introduced into the uterus.
+It requires an enema of the medicated oil, which is introduced into the uterus.
 It also helps in the release of vitiated vatta, which gives rise to health problems.

 2. Virechan (Herbal cleansing)

-This therapy is beneficial for expelling toxins out of the body.
+This therapy is beneficial for expelling toxins from the body.
 It also involves the use of drugs that induce bowel movement.
-This expells dosha out of the rectum.
+This expels dosha out of the rectum.

 3. Vaman (Herbal vomiting)

 This therapy is used for getting rid of Kapha from the body.
 This drug induces vomiting.
-It is one of the painless procedures, which relieves the toxins.
+It is one of the painless procedures that relieves toxins.
 It also helps to balance the hormones.

 Related Post: Is it possible to cure Hypothyroidism with Ayurveda?